Pre-Existing Conditions

 Measure Overview

-Prior to the Affordable Care Act (ACA), individual market insurers maintained lists of declinable medical conditions.
-Individuals with a current or past diagnosis of one or more of these conditions were automatically denied coverage.
+Individual market insurers maintained lists of declinable medical conditions; those with a current or past diagnosis of one or more of these conditions were automatically denied coverage.
 In addition to automatically declinable conditions, underwriters also examined individual applications and medical records for other conditions that could generate significant claims expenses.
+So not only could coverage be denied outright, but insurers could also charge higher premiums for individuals with pre-existing conditions and deny coverage of specific services.
+This measure shows users the percent of adults with pre-existing conditions by state to understand how populations could be impacted if ACA protections were changed or overturned.